 - Regularly update your sitemap;

 - Block crawlers from pages that they shouldn’t index.

-This is a navigation chain that helps the user track their location on the site and easily navigate through as each ‘breadcrumb’ is clickable.
+This is a navigation chain that helps the user track their location on the site and easily navigate through it as each ‘breadcrumb’ is clickable.
 The breadcrumbs show the path from the home page to the current object: Home Page -> Site Section -> Publication / Product Card.

 They duplicate the navigation menu but are better to be always kept in sight and do not require redundant actions to understand the structure of the site.
 The best place for them is between the header and the main content.

 eCommerce SEO Best Practices For Rendering And Site Speed

 Starting May 2020 or even earlier press releases, this has made noise in 2021 as Google’s new ranking criterion, seemingly unexplored, nonetheless, playing a big part in SEO for eCommerce.
 From now on, Google recognizes the quality websites that provide:

 - low waiting time before the first interaction with the content;